pierwill/ssn2018aarhus/aarhus.rst

    (pause)

-   COMPAS is a decision tree in prospective view, PERKINS is a decision tree in eternity, with a very similar structure.

    Together these two images suggest that predestination might be a good way of thinking through problems today: does surveillance measure or cause?
 How is information translated into knowledge?
 How is knowledge translated into power?
 Where are choices made, if any?

-   (This visual example is about mass incarceration of black and brown people in the US, but I think the idea can be generalized to *national security surveillance states* and other kinds of surveillance.)
+   (This visual example is about mass incarceration of black and brown people in the US, but I think the idea can be generalized to other kinds of surveillance.)

 ----